csula/cs1222-fall-2017/notes/sql-optional.md

 Lets say in gradesheet project, we will be calling this grade table a lot to get student grade because this student grade is showing up on the homepage of the student.

-Then you might want to consider to `Index` this table first of all to ensure the read performance.
+Then you might want to consider to `Index` this table first to ensure the read performance.
 Second of all is how can you optimize the data?

 ## JSON data

-Before we move onto the MongoDB (NoSQL) database, I want to talk about the data format -- JSON.
+Before we move onto the MongoDB (NoSQL) database, I want to talk about the data format -- JSON (JavaScript Object Notation).

-JSON is very simple format of representing data.
-For example:
+JSON is simple format of representing data.
+In example:

 ```json
 {